Omidznlp/Kubernetes/README.md

  ```
  sudo kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
  ```
-The status of my PODES is then changed to "Running."
+The status of my Pods is then changed to "Running."

- you can find the other pod network files here.
+The other network model can be found at the following link.

  https://kubernetes.io/docs/concepts/cluster-administration/networking/